szabgab/rust.code-maven.com/slides/rust/threads.md

 See several examples:

 * Shared read-only variable with a number in it.
+* Shared read-only variable with a string in it.
+* Shared read-only variable with a string in it using Arc.

 ## Shared read-only variable with numeric value
 {id: shared-read-only-variable-with-numeric-value}

+* The integer is copied

 ![](examples/threads/shared-read-only-variable-number/src/main.rs)
 ![](examples/threads/shared-read-only-variable-number/out.out)